Marsden, Saskatchewan

 Marsden is located along Highway 40, just east of Wells Lake, and about 4 miles north-west of Manitou Lake.

+History

+Marsden incorporated as a village on 24 April 1931.
 The village was named after Marsden, West Yorkshire in England.
 That was the birthplace of the wife of Alex F. Wright, the first postmaster.

-History

-Marsden incorporated as a village on 24 April 1931.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Marsden had a population of 281 living in 111 of its 121 total private dwellings, a change of from its 2016 population of 297.
 With a land area of 0.79 km2, it had a population density of in 2021.